ireneortega/PAM-prediction/README.md

 # UPO_TFM

-Here you will the scripts and data used for the Advanced Bioinformatics Analysis Master's Thesis called "Search for PAM sequences associated with CRISPR-Cas systems in _Pseudomonas aeruginosa_ and their enrichment in plasmids and phages".
+Here you will the scripts and data associated with the research article "Search for PAM sequences associated with CRISPR-Cas systems in _Pseudomonas aeruginosa_ and their enrichment in plasmids and phages" [under preparation].
 A brief comment on the purpose of each script is provided here:
 - **script1_spacers_df.R**
 Construction of the _Pseudomonas aeruginosa_ spacers dataframe for the `df2fasta()` function of the Spacer2PAM library.
 The spacers were collected from the output of CRISPRCasFinder and filtered based on known CRISPR-Cas array orientation and evidence level equal to 4, and known subtype determined by CRISPRCas-Typer.